ejhusom/smala/README.md

 pip3 install -r requirements.txt
 ```

-Update `config/settings.yaml` with your desired setup.
+Update `config/settings.yaml` with your desired setup, most importantly which language model you want to use (make sure you have it installed through Ollama).

 Run smala: